-How to increase Productivity at your workplace
+How to Increase Productivity

 In her research, Carol Dweck outlines that there are two types of mindset: fixed mindset and growth mindset.
 People with a fixed mindset believe that their qualities are fixed traits.
 They believe that their talents or intelligence cannot grow.
 With this type of mindset, these people tend to spend most of their time documenting what they have done with their fixed traits.
 Their fixed mindset makes them believe that talent, not hard work, can only achieve success.